jensengroup/RegioSQM/README.md

 summary of the analysis is provided with `mokka_results.txt`; in future, this reference file may be used to monitor if modifications of the scripts affected the results of the analysis, or not.

-    # generate conformations from SMILES
-    #
-    # geometries are saved as .sdf and .mop input files,
-    # example.csv lists e.g., the structure (as SMILES) of the protonated probes
-    python ../regiosqm/regiosqm.py -g example.smiles > example.csv

-    # Run all .mop files with mopac
-    # or submit them to a cluster
-    ls *mop | parallel -j4 "mopac {}"

-    # use the generated csv file to analyze all the
-    python ../regiosqm/regiosqm.py -a example.csv example.csv > example_results.csv

-The results may now be parsed from the results file, or displayed as 2D structures with regioselective indicators (in svg format).